bhontz/ThunkableIdeaExchange/README.md

-If the user clicks the "Log In" button, we attempt to sign in to our Firebase database, and if the user exists and has validated their email address, we open our app to the first screen (scnChallenge) in our bottom tab navigator.
+If the user clicks the "Log In" button, we attempt to sign in to our Firebase database, and if the user exists and has validated their email address, we open our app to the first screen (scnChallenge) within our bottom tab navigator.
-In other words, we allow authenticated users to start using the app and along with that, we have the means of identifying the user by way of their stored variable userID.
+In other words, we allow authenticated users to start using the app, and along with that, we have the means of identifying the user by way of their stored variable userID.

-For brand new users of the app, or users that have elected to Log Out, users fill in the Your Name, Email, and Password fields on scnLogin and click "Sign Up".
+For brand new users of the app, or users that have elected to Log Out, users fill in the Your Name, Email, and Password text fields on scnLogin and click "Sign Up".
 This creates a new Firebase user account, upon which Firebase will send an email verification to the email address entered by the user.
 The app issues an alert message to remind the user to respond to the verification